olajoscs/QueryBuilder/README.md

 [![Build Status](https://travis-ci.org/olajoscs/QueryBuilder.svg?branch=master)](https://travis-ci.org/olajoscs/QueryBuilder)
 [![Latest Stable Version](https://poser.pugx.org/olajoscs/querybuilder/v/stable)](https://packagist.org/packages/olajoscs/querybuilder)
 # QueryBuilder
-A simple query builder for relational databases, currently with MySQL and PostgreSQL support.
+A simple query builder for relational databases, currently working with:
+ - MySQL,
+ - PostgreSQL,
+ - SQLite.

 100% of the code is unit tested.

 Contains the 4 basic (CRUD) operations with transaction handling.

-Minimum requirements: PHP 5.5+ with MySQL or PostgreSQL.
+Minimum requirements: PHP 5.5+ with any of the databases above.

 # Creating the connection
 The Connection class extends the built-in PDO class.
 It is the starting point of creating statements.